alastria/alastria-platform-TO_BE_UPDATED/Requirements/Reference-architecture.md

 # Reference architecture of a blockchain
 The reference architecture of blockchain and distributed ledger technology consists of five layers, as well as a cross-layer feature set across the layers.
-They are depicted in the following pictures, and the following sections describe the layers and each of the individual components.
+They are depicted in the following diagram, and the next sections describe the layers and each of the individual components.

 ![](https://docs.google.com/drawings/d/e/2PACX-1vQnYqNAfekzwVrKIwAkchLN2D9m99WJdeZNpjgm2xxN_4cldvGrVAgG7QIaW_JN0A0UVnWzC9QobB9W/pub?w=1130&h=660)